 - The right to request erasure.

 Data Protection Principles

 Article 5 of the GDPR requires that personal data shall be:

-d) Accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;
+D) Fourthly accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;

 Special category data is defined as personal data consisting of information as to:

 - Political opinion.